-1. To consider and vote upon the transactions contemplated by the Agreement of Reorganization and Merger dated January 24, 1996 between First Merchants Corporation and Union National, pursuant to which Union National will be merged with and into First Merchants Corporation and the Bank will become a wholly-owned subsidiary of First Merchants Corporation, as described in the accompanying Proxy Statement-Prospectus; and

-$\ensuremath{2.\ensuremath{.}}$ To transact such other business as may properly be presented at the Special Meeting.
+- 1. To consider and vote upon an Agreement of Reorganization and Merger dated January 17, 1996 between First Merchants Corporation and Randolph County, pursuant to which Randolph County will be merged with and into First Merchants Corporation and the Bank will become a wholly-owned subsidiary of First Merchants Corporation, as described in the accompanying Proxy Statement-Prospectus; and - 2.
+To transact such other business as may properly be presented at the Special Meeting.